next-step/kotlin-racingcar/README.md

 ## Step3 - Car Racing

-- [ ] Enter how many cars in the race
+- [x] Enter how many cars in the race
-- [ ] Enter how many rounds will be placed
+- [x] Enter how many rounds will be played
 - [ ] Generate number for each round and move car randomly
 - [ ] Print the current state of cars for each round